Unpaid super

 If you believe your employer has been underpaying your super, there are steps you can take to ensure you’re receiving your super entitlements in full.

-Eligible employees are entitled to super guarantee (SG) contributions from their employer, equivalent to 11.5% of ordinary time earnings.
-If eligible, your employer is required by law to pay SG contributions at least quarterly.
-This means that while your contributions will be listed on your regular payslips (which may be weekly, fortnightly or monthly), your employer may not make the payments to your super fund until the end of the quarter.
+Eligible employees are entitled to super guarantee (SG) contributions from their employer, equivalent to 12% of Qualifying Earnings.
+If eligible, your employer is required by law to pay SG contributions at the same time they pay you.

 Here are the high-level steps of what you should do if you think your super has been underpaid.
 Full details are available on the ATO website.